Projects

 Intel 196KC Microcontroller Based Electric Wending Machine

-Uludağ University, Department of Electronic Engineering – MİSTAŞ A.Ş.
+Uludağ University, Electronic Engineering Department – MİSTAŞ A.Ş., Bursa

 Galaxy Hardware Description Language

-University of Wisconsin-Madison, Electrical and Computer Engineering Department
+University of Wisconsin-Madison, Electrical and Computer Eng.
+Dept.

-The Galaxy Hardware Description Language (GHDL) developed by Dr. Gümüşkaya as part of his master study become a commercial product and was also used in the University of Wisconsin and in many universities of USA.
+Developed the Galaxy Hardware Description Language (GHDL) as part of his master study.
+GHDL was used in the University of Wisconsin-Madison and in many US universities, and also become a commercial product.

-The GHDL was one of the CAD (Computer Aided Design) tools of the Galaxy CAD environment which was developed by Dr. Beetem and his students.
-Galaxy was developed especially for digital simulation and it was also the name of a high level programming language which was developed by Dr. Beetem.
+GHDL was one of the tools of the Galaxy CAD Environment which was developed by Dr. Beetem and his students.
+Galaxy was developed especially for digital circuit simulation and it was also the name of a high level programming language developed by Dr. Beetem.
 Digital circuits in the Galaxy CAD Environment were described as hierarchical by using Dr. Gümüşkaya’s program.
 The output of the program was a file having circuit components and a netlist.
-This file was in the common data structure representation form and used by other simulation programs in the Galaxy CAD environment.
-The user described signals and their timing for digital circuits by using another Galaxy program after describing the circuits by GHDL.
+The structure of this file was in the Galaxy common data structure representation form and could be used by other simulation programs in the Galaxy CAD Environment.
+The user described signals and their timing for circuits by using another Galaxy program after describing his circuit by GHDL.